 Philadelphia has a high need for electricians, and this demand will only grow over the next several years.
-Additionally, there is a demand for certified and competent electricians to maintain, install, and repair electrical systems in homes, buildings, and enterprises due to an aging workforce and the complexity of electrical systems growing.
-As a result, the relationship between Philadelphia’s electrician training programs and the local labor market is essential since it affects the caliber and number of qualified electricians who can satisfy the demand for electrical services.
+Additionally, there is a demand for electricians who have completed their electrician apprenticeship to maintain, install, and repair electrical systems in homes, buildings, and enterprises due to an aging workforce and the complexity of electrical systems growing.
+As a result, the relationship between Philadelphia’s electrician apprenticeship and the local labor market is essential since it affects the caliber and number of qualified electricians who can satisfy the demand for electrical services.

 An apprenticeship is a training program including on-the-job training with classroom instruction.
 Internships typically last 4-5 years and are administered by a union or trade association.
 The program is highly competitive, and apprentices must pass a test and interview to be accepted.

 During an apprenticeship, apprentices work under the supervision of a journeyman electrician, gaining hands-on experience while attending classroom instruction.
 The classroom instruction covers electrical theory, code requirements, and safety practices.
-The apprenticeship program culminates in a journeyman electrician’s license, which allows apprentices to get electrician jobs.
+The trade school’s degrees culminates in a journeyman electrician’s license, which allows apprentices to get electrician jobs.

 Vocational schools offer electrical training programs that provide students with the skills necessary to become electricians.
 These programs generally take two years to complete and offer classroom instruction and hands-on training.